 When Rajinikanth And Shankar Were Rejected By A Top Production House!

-Rajinikanth and Shankar together have given us three memorable films so far, and each was a big money-spinner at the box office.
+Rajinikanth and Shankar together have given us three memorable films, and each was a big money-spinner at the box office.
 One would think that a movie with the biggest superstar and a director, with seamless vision, would be on the checklist of any production banner.
 However, not many know that a noted production banner had once rejected Shankar and Rajinikanth's 2.0 proposal.
 A popular YouTube channel spoke about one such instance when Rajinikanth-Shankar's project was rejected by a top production banner AGS, which has produced some of the biggest hits of Tamil cinema.
 Read to know complete details regarding this.

 Rajinikanth and Shankar's 2.0